-A part of our brain called the limbic system is thought to control emotion and other brain functions related to our instincts and memories.
-This part of the brain is responsible for detecting and relaying information from our senses, such as smell and vision.
-This can be something that is happening it us in the moment or come from another stimulus which isn’t actually related to us.
 This kind of situation can cause us challenges as the mind doesn’t distinguish between oneself and others.
-It actually thinks we are all one.
+It takes everything personally so as we watch the news, the emotional mind hears everything first, hence the strong emotional reactions.
 When we see a situation happen to someone else, we can respond as if the event was happening to us.
-A great example of this was the general response to the tragic booming in Manchester at the Ariana Grande concert or the Grenfell Fire.
+Good examples of this was the general response to the tragic bombing in Manchester at the Ariana Grande concert or the Grenfell Fire.
 It is normal to be moved by another person’s plights although for some this becomes a huge trauma even though they weren’t directly involved.
 In these situations, the brain responses in auto pilot and is responsible for putting the body into an emergency state.

-These responses are automatic and can quite simply happen at any time during a normal day to day experiences.
-We see someone yawning at your presentation; we are quite likely to interpret this as a threat to you, than just thinking that they had not had a very good night sleep.
+In normal day to day experiences, these responses and there doesn’t have to be a literal threat to our future.
+We see someone yawning at your presentation; we could interpret this as a threat to you, than just thinking that they had not had a very good night sleep.
 It can be triggered if someone doesn’t even say ‘Good morning’ to us and this may cause us to react angrily towards that person.
 The reality could be that they are simply having a really difficult time and just didn’t notice you.
+One area of the mind that will play out, Covid19 or not, is a big concern, and sometimes obsession, of worrying about what others will think of us.
+We are receiving stimulus constantly, particularly what we see and hear, or pick up unconscious triggers from others.
+These are often not a correct interpretation of the situation.

 4 steps to help manage these responses: